ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.3.md

 Now, during product creation, edition, or deletion, information about the selected product categories (Taxonomies) is sent to the recommendation engine as an attribute and can be used for recommendation engine filtering.

+### Users

+#### New User Content Type

+New release brings you a new Content Type for private customers registering from the front page.
+We also prepared a migration command for already existing users to ease your upgrade process.
+For more information, refer to upgrade documentation.

 ### API improvements

 PIMs Catalogs functionality is now covered in REST API, including: